Rice Stuffing with Pearl Onions and Dried Fruit

 Print Friendly, PDF & Email

-Tired of bread stuffing, make this Rice Stuffing with Pearl Onions and Dried Fruit instead-or in addition to your bread stuffing.
+Tired of bread stuffing, make this Rice Stuffing with Pearl Onions and Dried Fruit instead of-or in addition to your bread stuffing.
 I use this vegan and gluten free stuffing with turkey, Cornish hens or just as a side dish with roast chicken or even fish.
-Not eating meat these days, then roast a bunch of colorful vegetables, grill some marinated tofu and arrange them around this Rice Stuffing with Pearl Onions and Dried Fruit.
-Enjoy!

 For another delicious rice recipe, try Brown Rice with Zucchini and Onions